Viktopia/notipus/README.md

-# Shopify & Chargify to Slack Notifier
+# Notipus - Webhook to Slack Notifier

 A webhook-driven notification service that sends enriched payment and subscription events from Shopify and Chargify to Slack.
 The service provides meaningful, actionable insights for customer success teams with a fun and engaging tone.